archivesspace/tech-docs/architecture/backend.md

 granted all permissions by the "administrators" group of the global repository; another is the "search indexer" user, which can read (but not update or delete) any record in the system.

-### Search indexing

-The ArchivesSpace system uses Solr for its full-text search.
-As records are added/updated/deleted by the backend, the corresponding changes are made to the Solr index to keep them (roughly) synchronized.

-Keeping the backend and Solr in sync is the job of the "indexer", a separate process that runs in the background and watches for record updates.
-The indexer operates in two modes simultaneously:

-  * The periodic mode polls the backend to get a list of records that were added/modified/deleted since it last checked.
-These changes are propagated to the Solr index.
-This generally happens every 30 to 60 seconds (and is configurable).

-  * The real-time mode responds to updates as they happen, applying changes to Solr as soon as they're applied to the backend.
-This aims to reflect updates within the search indexes in milliseconds or seconds.

-The two modes of operation overlap somewhat, but they serve different purposes.
-The periodic mode ensures that records are never missed due to transient failures, and will bring the indexes up to date even if the indexer hasn't run for quite some time--even creating them from scratch if necessary.
-This mode is also used for indexing updates made by bulk import processes and other updates that don't need to be reflected in the indexes immediately.

-The real-time indexer mode attempts to apply updates to the index much more quickly.
-Rather than polling, it performs a `GET` request against the `/update-feed` endpoint of the backend.
-This endpoint returns any records that were updated since the last time it was asked and, most importantly, it leaves the request hanging if no records have changed.

-By calling this endpoint in a loop, the real-time indexer spends most of its time sitting around waiting for something to happen.
-The moment a record is updated, the already-pending request to the `/update-feed` endpoint yields the updated record, which is sent to Solr and indexed immediately.
-This avoids the delays associated with polling and keeps indexing latency low where it matters.
-For example, newly created records should appear in the browse list by the time a user views it.